-Allergy free substitutes are foods that can be used to replace common allergens in your diet.
+Allergy free foods and substitutes can be used to replace common allergens in your diet.
 They are helpful as ingredients in allergy free cooking and can help bridge potential nutrition gaps in a restricted diet.

 Cutting allergens out of your diet can be a big challenge.
 The top allergens especially are often found in many foods, and in many favorite recipes.

 Being able to eat the widest range of foods possible is the key to getting the nutrients you need as well as enjoying food.
-Allergy free substitutes can be used in many recipes to create a similar dish.
+Allergy free foods can be used as substitutes in many recipes to create a similar dish.
 It just takes some time to become familiar and experiment with them.

 "Allergy free" and "safe" are terms that are different for everyone which is why I put quotation marks around them.